 Remember brands do not “donate” money when sponsoring events.
 In fact, you should never refer to it as a donation.
 A sponsorship decision is often a lengthy and thoughtful process.
 The decision to invest in your event will only happen when the brand (big or small) believes doing so will help it achieve one or more of the objectives listed above.

 Pro tip: If you are approaching a brand that cares about certain issues, emphasize how a sponsorship relationship with your event can help achieve this goal.
 It also is wise to show how your event is in line with their mission.
 For instance, if they are “green” - point out what you’re doing to create a sustainable event as well.

-Hopefully, by now you have a pretty solid idea about what will be valuable to sponsors, the unique opportunities your event can offer and what you expect to receive in return.
+Hopefully, by now you have a pretty solid idea of what will be valuable to sponsors, the unique opportunities your event can offer and what you expect to receive in return.
 With sponsorship programs, you want to create win-win partnerships that deliver value for all those involved.

 You have put in the hard work and research and have given some serious thought to what you have to offer sponsors and at what price.
 The next step is to create your event sponsorship collateral and to reach out to all of the potential leads you have identified and convince them your event is worth their investment.

 There are two main things you need to accomplish in an event sponsorship proposal: